danielkorg/danielkorg.github.io/README.md

 I will post some audio demos soon to demonstrate the greatness of this app!

 This is just the very first, baseline, version.
 It will be improved!

+IMPORTANT!!!
+This initial version is mainly for speech and stereo files.
+Next versions will be for any type of vocal, speech, singing, etc. The next versions will also be for any number of channels, not just stereo.

 -more apps coming soon!